booyaa/terraform-azurerm-postgresql-read-replica/README.md

 ## Limitations

-- Changes outside of terrafrom are not detected and re-applying will not resolve this.
+- Changes outside of Terraform are not detected, and re-applying does not resolve this.
 - It's not yet possible to break replication and turn the replica into a primary server.
-- It's not yet possible to specify a different location i.e. cross region replication.
+- It's not yet possible to specify a different location, i.e. cross-region replication.
+- You cannot use this module to import an existing read replica.

-Example
+## Example

+The following example creates a read replica in the same location as the primary, and adds a firewall rule to the read replica.

 ```hcl
 resource "azurerm_resource_group" "demo" {